grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 # CLI flag: -querier.shuffle-sharding-ingesters-enabled
 [shuffle_sharding_ingesters_enabled: <boolean> | default = true]

-# The maximum number of concurrent queries.
-This config option should be set on
-# query-frontend too when query sharding is enabled.
-# CLI flag: -querier.max-concurrent
-[max_concurrent: <int> | default = 20]

 # The timeout for a query.
 This config option should be set on query-frontend
 # too when query sharding is enabled.
 This also applies to queries evaluated by
 # the ruler (internally or remotely).